 There are two Quizzes and two Finals that cover each of the two sections of the course (Power Series and Linear Algebra).
+The Finals will require virtual proctoring using a webcam.
 The tentative dates for these assessments are in the course calendar.